UHDanke/gd_docs/triggers/spawn.md

 IDs are not discerned by their type (Item ID, Block ID, Group ID, etc), they are all treated as a single ID for the purposes of remapping.
 The main purpose of spawn remapping is reusing triggers, but it has many more uses thanks to its versatility.

-Remapping does not change the IDs of triggers, it spawns independent copies of triggers (called instances) with remapped IDs.
+Remapping does not change the IDs of triggers, remapping creates independent copies of triggers (called instances) with new IDs.

 ## Remap Rules